CAADE/C3/docs/UseCases/ManageServiceTemplate/Scenario-GetServiceTemplate.rst

 Scenario Get Service Template
 =============================

-:ref:`Actor-ApplicationDeveloper` interacts with the Application Manager to find the service template to use.
+:ref:`Actor-Application-Developer` interacts with the Application Manager to find the service template to use.

 .. image:: GetServiceTemplate.png

 **Users**

-* :ref:`Actor-ApplicationDeveloper`
+* :ref:`Actor-Application-Developer`

 **Systems**

-* :ref:`SubSystem-ApplicationManager`
+* :ref:`SubSystem-Application-Manager`